 The design emphasizes the crossing of multiple uses, enhancing the initiative to establish a vibrant 24-hour urban community.

-The Galvan is pursuing a LEED Certification with commitment to water and energy conservation and will develop and implement a Transportation Demand Management Plan to minimize the number of vehicle trips generated by the project and promote non-auto use.
+The Galvan is LEED Certified with a commitment to water and energy conservation.
+A plan was developed and implemented under the Transportation Demand Management Plan to minimize the number of vehicle trips generated by the project and promote non-auto use.